vault27/Foundation/ipsec.md

   Child SAs: 1 active
 ```

-- SA, used during Phase 2, is called IPSec SA and it is Unidirectional: used for protecting Data traffic in one direction, so 2 SAs are required for communication
-- SA is uniquely identified by a Security Parameter Index (SPI), an IPv4 or IPv6 destination address, and a security protocol (AH or ESP) identifier
+### Phase 2 - IPSec SA

+**As a set of options during negotiations**

 - Each SA payload contains one or more Proposals
 - Each Proposal has:
     - Protocol ID (ESP = 50, AH = 51)
     - SPI Size (usually 4 bytes)
     - SPI Value (the actual 32-bit number)
-    - Transform set (encryption, auth, lifetime)
+    - Transform set, consisting of several transforms: encryption, auth(Integrity, HMAC), lifetime, DH group - no Authentication method, like in Phase 1

+**As a logical object on a router**

+- SA, used during Phase 2, is called IPSec SA and it is Unidirectional: used for protecting Data traffic in one direction, so 2 SAs are required for communication
+- SA is uniquely identified by a Security Parameter Index (SPI), an IPv4 or IPv6 destination address, and a security protocol (AH or ESP) identifier
 -  Outbound and inbound SAs are different
 - `Both SAs (inbound and outbound) use the same crypto parameters, negotiated during Phase 2`
 - `But the keys are different for each direction`
-- `Each SA has its own SPI`
-- We need multiple IPsec SAs between two peers because each SA is one-directional and tied to a specific set of crypto parameters
+- `Each SA has its own SPI` - Inbound SA has a SPI of remote peer, what it expects to see in an incoming packet - Outbound SPI has an SPI of local router and is used when sending packets to remote router
 - Any time direction, keying material, protocol, or traffic selectors differ → a separate SA is required

 - There are two types of SAs: manual and dynamic

 **Manual SA**